'Steve Jobs' takes big screen deep-dive into the man behind Apple

-LOS ANGELES, Oct 9 (Reuters) - “It’s like, five minutes before a launch, everyone goes to a bar and gets drunk and tells me what they really think,” Apple co-founder Steve Jobs, played by Michael Fassbender, says with exasperation in a new biographical film.
+LOS ANGELES (Reuters) - “It’s like, five minutes before a launch, everyone goes to a bar and gets drunk and tells me what they really think,” Apple co-founder Steve Jobs, played by Michael Fassbender, says with exasperation in a new biographical film.

 The phrase sets the tone for Oscar-winning screenwriter Aaron Sorkin’s “Steve Jobs,” a dialogue-heavy reimagining of one of technology’s most revered figures in the moments leading up to three product launches: 1984’s Macintosh, 1988’s NeXT cube and 1998’s iMac.